songtitle:

 I've got a song for you that John Loudermilk wrote, let's record that.

 I told him I couldn't learn it in five minutes.
+He assured me that I could.

 When he came back from getting the song from his desk, we had only four or five musicians.